Angel-125/Buffalo2/ReleaseFolder/GameData/WildBlueIndustries/Buffalo2/Readme.txt

 If these directories already exist, then delete the existing ones before installing the latest update.

-New Parts
-- B2 Workshop Module (Short): A half-sized version of the B2 Workshop Module.
-- Support Unit Endcap: A Stilt Lift Module without the stilts.

 Changes

-- Increased the B2 Workshop Module's Sandcastle printing capacity to 800 liters.
-- Added Superstructure part variant to the B2 Endcap.
+- Added new Slim part variant to the B2 Gripper Pad.
+- Added new Standard and Wide part variants to the B2 Hinge.
+- Added new Standard and Wide part variants to the B2 Flatbed Hinge.
-- Fixed wrong node size on the Stilt Lift Module.
+- Added ModuleCommand to the B2 Hub Module.
+- Bug fixes for attachment nodes.
+- Bug fixes for B2 Laboratory Module when Wild Blue Tools is installed.
+- Bug fix for B2 Mineshaft texture.

 ---ACKNOWLEDGEMENTS